Highlights

 Sarah Pieper is a certified Physician Assistant who specializes in Emergency Medicine.
 She holds a Bachelor of Science Degree in Radiologic Technology from UW-Milwaukee.
 She completed her Master's Degree in Physician Assistant Studies from the Massachusetts College of Pharmacy and Health Sciences in Manchester, NH in 2012.

-Program Director - Interim - Physician Assistant Studies at CUAA, Assistant Professor
+Program Director - Physician Assistant Studies at CUAA, Assistant Professor

 Office: Health Services 308